Restoring a Database Using an Archive

 On occasion, it may be desirable to start a database using an existing database archive (database on disk), for example:

-• When you want to restore a database archive from a backup copy.
+When restoring a database archive from a backup copy.

 nuocmd create archive --db-name <database name> --server-id <server ID> --archive-path /var/opt/nuodb/production-archives/<database name> --restored